 - Time Required: 2.5 hours

-Map Of Little Sugarloaf And Chimney Rock Hike In Sedona
+Map Of Little Sugarloaf And Chimney Rock Trail In Sedona

 The map above shows the exact route to follow when hiking the Little Sugarloaf and Chimney Rock loop trail for sunrise in Sedona, Arizona.